SeboLab/vector-robot/README.md

 * `/camera`: ROS `Image` representation of the robot's front-facing camera.
 Use `cv_bridge` to decode this message into a OpenCV-compatible format
 * `/events/face`: `Face` message providing the pose, ID, and other attributes of the faces that Vector detects with its camera.
 One method to begin detecting is to send a message to `/behavior/find_faces`
-* `/events/object`: `Object` message providing the pose, object type, ID, and other attributes of the objects that Vector detects with its camera.
-One method to begin detecting is to send a message to `/behavior/look_in_place`

 ### Write-only topics